melchor629/hny/packages/2023/README.md

 Let's play together!

 A small game, 2D isometric-like in your browser, to celebrate the new year.
 You are a wizard student (_aprendiz de mago_) which experiments with a spell that goes wrong.
 Your mission is to fix the mess down the dungeon.
-In there, you will have to solve several puzzles but also learn more about the world.
+In there, you will have to solve several puzzles, talk to some people and also learn more about the world.
 Find them all!

+## Game Tips

+- Photos can be opened and will show them completely.
+Don't miss any of the photos!
+- Use your gamepad, if you like.
+- Mouse is useless - Touch controls work somehow - Keyboard or Gamepad are best.
+- Press F to fullscreen.
+- Some people will talk to you about the world (_lore time_).
+- There's more lore inside the code (dialogs in fact).
+- There are 3 easter eggs ;)
+- You can restart the game or complete the game in the book shelf in the first scenario.

 ## Internals